Frequently Asked Questions

 If you wish to continue to be insured at the reduced sum assured, no action is required from you.

-19. I am above 55 years old and have funds in my CPF account.
+16. I am above 55 years old and have funds in my CPF Savings.
 Why did the deduction fail?

 When you reach 55 years old, funds in your CPF Ordinary Account may have been transferred to your Retirement Account for your retirement needs.
 Hence, deduction from your CPF savings could be unsuccessful due to insufficient funds.

-A notification will be sent to you 30 days before you reach 55 years old to let you know that your premium deduction for your DPS policy may be affected if you are making premium payment from your CPF Account.
+A notification will be sent to you 30 days before you reach 55 years old to let you know that your premium deduction for your DPS policy may be affected if you are making premium payment from your CPF savings.
 For ease of payment, you may choose to apply for payment by GIRO then.
-Alternatively, you may make payment via alternative payment methods listed here
+Alternatively, you may make payment via alternative payment methods listed here.

 Your DPS policy will be terminated when you reach the maximum coverage age of 65 as of your policy renewal date.
 A notification will be sent to you to notify on the policy termination due to maximum age reached.

-21. Do I need to make a new nomination for the new DPS policy if I am already an existing DPS member?
+18. Do I need to make a new nomination for the DPS policy if I am already an existing DPS member?

 From 1 April 2021, Great Eastern Life has been appointed by CPF Board as the sole DPS insurer.